Article - Election Law

 (a) Following an election, each local board shall meet at its designated counting center to canvass the provisional ballots cast in that election in accordance with the regulations and guidelines established by the State Board.

 (b) A local board may not open an envelope of a provisional ballot until the local board has approved the provisional ballot application.

 (c) The State Board shall adopt regulations to implement this section.

-(d) (1) A local board may not reject a provisional ballot except by unanimous vote and in accordance with regulations of the State Board.
+(d) (1) Subject to § 11–303.2 of this subtitle, a local board may not reject a provisional ballot except by unanimous vote and in accordance with regulations of the State Board.

 (2) The local board shall reject a provisional ballot if:

 (i) pursuant to paragraph (4) of this subsection, the local board determines that the individual who cast the provisional ballot is not qualified to vote that provisional ballot;

 (ii) the individual failed to sign the oath on the provisional ballot application; or